 I’m as fascinated by y’all’s responses to my bookshelves as y’all are by the books, etc. [g] It seems to be about 20:1 in terms of “OMG, this looks just like my shelves!/I love it!” vs. “What a mess!/How can you FIND anything!/Let me come and organize that for you!”
 I appreciate both schools of thought—and my sincere thanks to the kind souls who think I would do better (in some undefined way), if my books were alphabetized, sorted by color, arranged by height, or generally tidied into a visually pleasing (to them) formation that has nothing to do with what’s actually _in_ the books.
 Now, putting aside any of my private opinions regarding the psychology that causes people to value Tidiness Uber Alles, tidiness _qua_ tidiness has two possible aspects that recommend it as a virtue: aesthetics and/or function.
 As to aesthetics, I’ll just note that there are people who like Gustav Klimt and there are people who like Mondrian, and leave it at that. [g] Aesthetics rests on […]

 Follow Diana Online

 There are several ways to connect with me online.
 I regularly post entries and communicate with readers on my Facebook and Twitter pages.
-(Note that as of July, 2014, you will have to log into Facebook to visit my page there.
-In other words, you will need your own Facebook account.
-This is so the web traffic can be limited to viewers over 18 years old.)
+(To follow me on my Facebook author page or post comments, you will need to have your own Facebook account.)

 For videos, visit my YouTube page.